varalys/lore/README.md

 - **Knowledge transfer**: When someone leaves a project, their AI conversations stay with the code
 - **Learning**: Study how problems were solved by browsing linked sessions

+## How It Works

+Lore reads session data from AI coding tools, stores it in a local SQLite database, and creates links between sessions and git commits.

+### Capture

+Each AI tool stores conversation data in its own format and location.
+Lore includes parsers for each supported tool:

+- **Claude Code**: JSONL files in `~/.claude/projects/<hash>/sessions/`
+- **Aider**: Markdown files (`.aider.chat.history.md`) in project directories
+- **Continue.dev**: JSON files in `~/.continue/sessions/`
+- **Cline**: JSON in VS Code's extension storage

+You can import existing sessions with `lore import`, or run `lore daemon start` to watch for new sessions in real-time.

+### Storage

+Sessions and messages are stored in a SQLite database at `~/.lore/lore.db`.
+The schema includes:

+- **sessions**: ID, tool, timestamps, working directory, message count
+- **messages**: ID, session ID, role (user/assistant), content, timestamp
+- **session_links**: Maps session IDs to git commit SHAs

+Full-text search uses SQLite FTS5 to index message content.

+### Linking

+Links connect sessions to commits.
+You can create them:

+- **Manually**: `lore link <session-id> --commit <sha>`
+- **Automatically**: `lore link --auto` matches sessions to commits by timestamp and file overlap
+- **Via hooks**: `lore hooks install` adds a post-commit hook that prompts for linking

+Links are bidirectional: given a session, find its commits; given a commit, find its sessions.

 ## Installation

 ```bash